Zeal8bit/Zeal-8-bit-OS/README.md

 Even though the OS is completely ROM-able and doesn't need any file system or disk to boot, as soon as it will try to load the initial program, called `init.bin` by default, it will check for the default disk and request that file.
 Thus, even the most basic storage needs a file system, or something similar.

-* The first "file system" that is supported in ZealOS is called "raw table".
+* The first "file system" that is supported in Zeal 8-bit OS is called "raw table".
 As it name states, it represents the succession of files, not directories, in a storage device, in no particular order.
 The file name size limit is the same as the kernel's: 16 characters, including the optional `.` and extension.
 If we want to compare it to C code, it would be an array of structure defining each file, following by the files content in the same order.
 A romdisk packer source code is available in the `packer/` at the root of this repo.
 Check [its README](packer/README.md) for more info about it.

-* The second file system that would be nice to have on ZealOS is FAT16.
+* The second file system that would be nice to have on Zeal 8-bit OS is FAT16.
 Very famous, already supported by almost all desktop operating systems, usable on CompactFlash and even SD cards, this is a must have.
 I has **not** been implemented yet, but it's planned.
 FAT16 is not perfect though as it is not adapted for small size memories.
 This is why we need another file system.

 * The third file system to be added in a near future is (temporarily?) named ZealFS.
 Its main purpose is to be embedded in very small memories, from 8KB up to 64KB.
 It should be readable and writable and also support directories.